PowerDNS/pdns/docs/markdown/authoritative/backend-geoip.md

 * **ttl**: TTL value for all records
 * **records**: Put fully qualified name as subkey, under which you must define at least soa: key.
 Note that this is an array of records, so ‐ is needed for the values.
 * **services**: Defines one or more services for querying.
 The format supports following placeholders, %% = %, %co = 3-letter country, %cn = continent, %af = v4 or v6.
 There are also other specifiers that will only work with suitable database and currently are untested.
 These are %re = region, %na = Name (such as, organisation), %ci = City.
-* From 4.0.0, you can also use %as = ASn, %ip = Remote IP
-* From 4.0.0, you can also use additional specifiers.
-These are %hh = hour, %dd = day, %mo = month, %mos = month as short string, %wd = weekday (as number), %wds weekday as short string.
-* From 4.0.0, scopeMask is set to most specific value, in case of date/time modifiers it will be 32 or 128, but with the others it is set to what geoip says it used for matching.
-* From 4.0.0, You can add per-network overrides for format, they will be formatted with the same placeholders as default.
-Default is short-hand for adding 0.0.0.0/0 and ::/0.
-Default is default when only string is given for service name.
-* From 4.0.0, You can use array to specify return values, works only if you have those records specified.
-It matches the format results to your records, and if it finds match that is used.
-Otherwise the last is returned.
-* From 4.0.0, You can apply all the attributes for the content of static records too.

 **WARNING**: If you use ip or time/date specifiers, caching will be disabled for that RR completely.
 That means, if you have a